🍷

 🛠️Style and Range

 Goodfellow Family Cellars produces wines from sustainably farmed, non-irrigated vineyards with hands-on attention to process at every stage.
-Pinot Noir, Pinot Gris, and Chardonnay are the dominant varieties, with bottlings drawn primarily from single sites including Whistling Ridge, Fir Crest, Heritage No. 5, and other Yamhill-Carlton parcels.
-The cellar approach is consistent: indigenous-yeast fermentations, traditional aging in French oak with restrained new-barrel use, and a deliberate emphasis on cool-climate cool-handling rather than warm-vintage extraction.
-Many of the wines are bottled with significant bottle aging before release, an unusual commercial practice that has built the estate's reputation among consumers tracking aged Willamette Valley Pinot Noir.
+Pinot Noir and Chardonnay are the headline varieties, with Pinot Gris and sparkling wines alongside, drawn primarily from single sites across several appellations: Whistling Ridge (Ribbon Ridge), Durant (Dundee Hills), Temperance Hill (Eola-Amity Hills), and Fir Crest (Yamhill-Carlton).
+The cellar approach is consistent: indigenous-yeast and whole-cluster fermentations, aging in larger-format French oak (including 500L and 820L barrels) with restrained new-barrel use, and a deliberate emphasis on cool-climate cool-handling rather than warm-vintage extraction.
+Many of the wines, including the vintage-specific Heritage series, are bottled with significant age before release, an unusual commercial practice that has built the producer's reputation among consumers tracking aged Willamette Valley Pinot Noir.

-• Range centered on Pinot Noir, Pinot Gris, and Chardonnay; primarily single-site bottlings
+• Range headlined by Pinot Noir and Chardonnay, with Pinot Gris and sparkling; primarily single-site bottlings

 • Indigenous-yeast fermentations; traditional French oak aging with restrained new-barrel use